comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - **Append AI Message to post**: Append a custom string with {TYPE} and {REASON} formatting tags for AI response to the original post or topic after the edit
 - **Content Cleanup**: Automatically handles unapproved content removal when users are unmuted
 - **Scheduled Maintenance**: Daily cleanup of expired mutes and orphaned records
-- **Premium**: Has an automatically updating premium version available for purchase that include: Essential "Moderator" usergroup members' control panel page for moderators to manage actions for AI muted users, Easy Prompt panel to add llm prompts without having to modify source code, Forum flood control and user post limit
+- **Premium**: Has an automatically updating premium version available for purchase that includes:
+   -  Essential "Moderator" usergroup members' control panel page for moderators to manage actions for AI muted users
+   - Easy Prompt panel to add llm prompts without having to modify source code
+   - Forum flood control and user post limit to stop excessive AI use
+- **Purchase the premium**: The purchase for the premium features will be available soon at https://comingofflais.com after we finish some primary tests for both the this and the premium versions.
+Your purchase supports me and my work.
 ## Requirements

 - WordPress 5.0+